-Most of my production databases are currently on Heroku.
 The process of linking DBeaver to a Heroku Postgres database was fairly straightforward, with the exception of an SSL setting that is not very intuitive.
-I wanted to document these steps here for others trying to achieve the same thing.
+I wanted to document these steps here for my future self and others.

 Find your Heroku Database Credentials

 The exact steps are slightly different based on whether you are using a hobby or pro Postgres Addon, but the idea is the same.